dspinoz/pcpdash/README.md

 pminfo
 ```

-Also consider installing the followig packages for debugging utilities:
+Also consider installing the following packages for debugging utilities:
 ```bash
 yum install pcp-gui
 ```